-Syzygy tablebases provide WDL (win/draw/loss) and DTZ (distance to zero) information for all endgame positions with up to 7 pieces.
+Syzygy tablebases provide $WDL{50}$ (win/draw/loss under the 50-move rule) and $DTZ{50}$ " (distance to zeroing) information with rounding for all endgame positions with up to 7 pieces.
 Positions with castling rights are not included.

 Warning: Ensure tablebase files match the known checksums.
 Maliciously crafted tablebase files may cause denial of service.